djhshih/guidelines-genai-usage/README.md

 ### Examples

-GenAI-related misconducts that are easiest to identify involve fabricating facts, citations, and case reports.
+GenAI-related misconducts that are easiest to identify involve fabricating facts and citations.

 ### Science